Kyle Rittenhouse On What It Was Like Meeting Trump, Dating, & More With Chase Geiser On One American Podcast

 I listen to podcasts very selectively.

-Like uh Joe Rogan's probably the podcast I listen to the most, but it depends totally on the guest.
+Like Joe Rogan's probably the podcast I listen to the most, but it depends totally on the guest.

-Like, I don't listen to any of the MMA ones, for example, but the Louis CK one that just came out was great.
+Like I don't listen to any of the MMA ones, for example, but the Louis C.K. one that just came out was great.

 Absolutely.

-So are you working on a book or anything?
+So, are you working on a book or anything?

 I don't know.

-Okay, okay, we'll leave it, we'll leave it at that.
+We'll leave it at that.

 That's cool.

-So I know at one point in time you wanted to you were kind of thinking about being either a lawyer or a nurse.
+So, I know at one point in time you wanted to, you were kind of thinking about being either a lawyer or a nurse.

-Is that still in the books for you, or are you thinking that you're gonna take a different route now?
+Or are you thinking that you're going to take a different route now?

-I might take a different route.
+I'm going to take a different route.

-I'm probably gonna go.
+I'm probably going to go.

 Do you still play Call of Duty?

-I I actually don't.
+I actually don't.

 I don't play any video games anymore.

-Like I don't even have a game system.
+Like, I don't even have a game system.

-I get wow, I get a lot of messages.
+I get a lot of messages.

-I don't have a game game system.
+I don't have a game system.

 I mean, I play heyday on my phone.

-Uh man, if you did a Call of Duty live stream podcast, I'm sure it would blow up.
+Man, if you did a Call of Duty live stream podcast, I'm sure it would blow up.

-Oh, that would be hilarious, but no, I play I play heyday and I play clashic clans on my phone.
+But no, I play Heyday and I play Clash of Clans on my phone.

 Yeah, absolutely.